LanJ162/learingit/readme.txt

-git is a version sontrol system;
+git is a version control system;
 git is free.